-Top 10: Best French Press Coffee Maker Reviews of 2018
+Top 10: Best French Press Coffee Makers of 2018

 Like a well-pulled shot of espresso, a perfect French Press brew is a bold, flavorful drink that is simple to make but difficult to master.
 And, like espresso, there are some coffee drinkers who love it, and others who prefer to pass on this traditional brewing method.